Fancy going glamping near London? From treehouses and yurts to log cabins and houseboats, these chic escapes will give you your countryside fix.

 If you’re based in London, no doubt you crave a countryside escape from time to time.
 Thankfully, there are plenty of places to go glamping near London.
 Many of these glamping sites are located on farms or within huge areas of countryside, so you’ll get your nature fix while you’re there.

 While the majority sleep between 2-4 people, if you’re looking for something for a group, you could look at options to book multiple huts or yurts.
-Many of these have several available for rent.
+Many of these have several available for rent and make a great stop if you’re on a weekend away or backpacking around the UK.

 Oh, and if you’re looking for a cool place to stay in London, don’t miss my guide to the quirkiest hotels in London.